 It is also fairly common for us to use the phrase “de re” as shorthand for “de re, but not de dicto”.
 But, technically, the attitude-ascriptions that have true de dicto readings are a proper subset of those that have true de re readings.
-For example, Lois wants to interview Superman de re, as she wants to interview the person who is in fact Superman—indeed, she wants to interview him under this very description.
+For example, Lois wants to interview Superman de re, since she wants to interview the person who is in fact Superman—indeed, she wants to interview him under this very description!
 Similarly, if we use the qualifiers correctly, then motivation by rightness de dicto is a species of motivation by rightness de re.
 This point can be missed when ethicists and metaethicists talk about people “who are motivated by rightness de dicto but not de re”, meaning people who are motivated to act rightly but not motivated by what are in fact the right-making features.
 In fact, it is impossible for someone to be motivated by something de dicto without being motivated by it de re.

 3. Deliberation